 - Relevancy: How relevant is this link to your business?
 A dog food blog linking to a shoe retailer is not very useful, but the same dog food blog linking to a pet store is a much stronger signal.

 - Strength: In broad terms, the strength of a link is generally measured by the strength of the page it lives on, and not by the strength of the domain.

 Do not be fooled by publishers offering links on their 80DA domains, especially when their site has 10,000+ pages, since that 80DA domain will be extremely diluted by their number of pages and your link may essentially be worthless.

 Our process for finding links involves measuring page level strength, meaning we expect that all our links exist on pages that rank at least in position 50 for keywords relevant to our clients.

 The final and most important step of SEO is the analysis your team uses to evaluate and optimize your campaigns.
 In broad strokes we tend to divide our analytics into 3 sectors:

 Almost Ranker Analysis: This is one of the secret weapons in our arsenal, we love optimizing our content after it’s been published.
-So every month we review the pages and keywords that are ranking in position 7 – 30, generally these are prime targets for optimizations.
+So every month we review the pages and keywords that are ranking in positions 7 – 30, generally, these are prime targets for optimizations.
 We might re-write an article, or add content or video to a landing page to help it get the last few rankings it needs to start driving traffic.
-It’s much easier to push a page from 15 to 3 than it is to create a brand new piece of content.
+It’s much easier to push a page from 15 to 3 than it is to create a brand-new piece of content.

-Technical Analysis: Our technical reports are focused on search console errors – majority of these errors are fixed during the first stage of a campaign during the technical audit.
-However we recommend keeping an eye on these errors, especially in larger sites as Google regularly changes the priorities of their algorithm and might flag new errors.
-Additionally user changes might delete certain pages and creating errors like 404 pages with dead links.
+Technical Analysis: Our technical reports are focused on search console errors – the majority of these errors are fixed during the first stage of a campaign during the technical audit.
+However, we recommend keeping an eye on these errors, especially in larger sites as Google regularly changes the priorities of its algorithm and might flag new errors.
+Additionally, user changes might delete certain pages and create errors like 404 pages with dead links.